-The management is a living document that may be updated every 10 years and more frequently as ownership or landowner operations or objectives change and is intended to provide flexibility for management of the land within the purposes of the acquisition the grantee must notify SALC of any changes to the management.
+The management plan is a living document that may be updated at least every 10 years, or more frequently as ownership or landowner operations or objectives change.
+The management plan is intended to provide flexibility for management of the land within the purposes of the acquisition.
+The grantee must notify SALC of any changes to the management.

-The management plan is considered up-to-date as long as there are no changes to the agricultural operations on the parcel and no changes in ownership of the parcel.
 If there are changes to the agricultural operations on the parcel or ownership of the parcel, the management plan must be updated.
-The grantee and landowner must obtain an updated conservation plan from qualified planner in the event of such changes.
+The grantee and landowner must obtain an updated management plan from qualified planner in the event of such changes.

-The grantee must report the landowner's management plan's implementation and any changes in the agricultural operation or ownership from the previous year on its annual monitoring report.
-If the landowner is not complying with the management plan the grantee must identify how compliance will be achieved.
+The grantee must report the landowner's implementation of the management plan and any changes in the agricultural operation or ownership from the previous year on its annual monitoring report.
+If the landowner is not complying with the management plan, the grantee must identify how compliance will be achieved.
 If a change in operations or ownership is reported, the grantee must instruct the landowner to update the management plan.
-If, at the time of the next annual monitoring report, the landowner has not obtained an updated management plan (and it is not due to inaction by SALC), then the landowner is in violation of the provisions of the deed and the grantee is responsible to bring the landowner into compliance.
+If, at the time of the next annual monitoring report, the landowner has not obtained an updated management plan (and it is not due to inaction by SALC), then the landowner is in violation of the provisions of the deed and the grantee is responsible for bringing the landowner into compliance.